Key takeaways:

 Have Medicare or be uninsured

-Not be enrolled in Medicaid, Medicare Extra Help, U.S. Department of Veterans Affairs (VA) benefits, or other federal, state, or government assistance programs
+Not be enrolled in Medicaid; Medicare Extra Help; U.S. Department of Veterans Affairs (VA) benefits; or other federal, state, or government assistance programs

 You can generally apply for PAPs online, by mail, or by fax.
 You will likely have to include proof of income, tax documents, and a form filled out by your prescriber with your application.
+You can also use Medicare’s Pharmaceutical Assistance Program finder to see if there are state or manufacturer assistance programs available for your prescription medications.

 While not technically a savings option, the Medicare Prescription Payment Plan is a new program that can help make paying for medications more manageable.
-Starting in 2025, this program is open to anyone with Part D coverage, including those with Medicare Advantage plans that offer prescription medication coverage.
+The program began in 2025 and is available to anyone with Part D coverage, including people enrolled in Medicare Advantage plans that offer prescription medication coverage.

-You'll still need to pay your Part D plan premium if you have one, but this option can help you better manage your monthly expenses.
+You'll still need to pay your Part D plan premium if you have one, but this option can help you better manage your monthly budget.
 To get the most benefit, sign up early in the calendar year, as this gives you more months throughout the year to spread out your costs.
 Contact your insurer directly to sign up.

 To compare plans: